 35. Around Pala di San Martino: Rifugio Rosetta to Rifugio Pradidali

-This classic Dolomites day hike wraps around Pala di San Martino, a mountain in the central Pala Group.
-With the assistance of two cableways (Col Verde and Rosetta), you’ll arrive at the Altopiano delle Pale di San Martino, a vast lunar landscape.
+With the assistance of two cableways (Col Verde and Rosetta), you’ll arrive at the Altopiano delle Pale di San Martino, a vast lunar-like karst landscape.

 Descend to the Rifugio Rosetta mountain hut straight ahead (10 minutes).
 From here, we recommend hiking counter-clockwise around Pala di San Martino.
 Follow signs to Passo di Ball and Rifugio Pradidali.